A Guide to Prioritizing and Investing in Kids in the 2020 Election

 From the early presidential caucus and primary states to traditional battlegrounds and everywhere in between, SCAN’s local staff and volunteers engage with campaigns on a regular basis.

 Join Us in Prioritizing and Investing in Kids this Election

 Save the Children’s more than 100-year legacy of changing children’s lives and securing their futures, coupled with SCAN’s unprecedented network of grassroots supporters across the country, uniquely position us as the most effective voice for kids.

-Please join us in making powerful change for children by prioritizing and investing in kids in the 2020 election.
+We’re calling on all candidates and elected officials to join us in making powerful change for children by prioritizing and investing in kids in the 2020 election.
 Our future depends on it.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.